Medically reviewed by Drugs.com. Last updated on Jun 6, 2023.

-Palliative care is provided by a team of doctors, nurses and other specially trained people.
-They work with you, your family and your other doctors to provide an extra layer of support that complements your ongoing care.
+Palliative care is provided by a team of health care providers, including doctors, nurses, social workers, chaplains and other trained specialists.
+The team works with you, your family and your other providers to add an extra layer of support and relief that complements your ongoing care.

 Why it's done